ejsuncy/sense_energy_prometheus_exporter/README.md

 for the filter cycles.
 And I can see when the hot tub heater turns on and how much energy it uses (it's interesting to compare summer vs winter!)

+# OK I want it.
+How do I get it?
-To use this tool, you'll need docker installed on your computer and you'll need to be comfortable with the command line.
+To use this tool, you'll need docker installed on your computer, and you'll need to be comfortable with the command line.

 You'll get the most value by having this running all the time, queried by prometheus, and viewing